Queens of the Summer Hotel: Writing

 Mann started work on Queens of the Summer Hotel in 2018, when she was commissioned to write songs for a stage adaptation of Susanna Kaysen's 1993 memoir Girl, Interrupted.
 The memoir describes Kaysen's time at McLean Hospital, a psychiatric hospital in Belmont, Massachusetts.
-The musical was to be produced by Barbara Broccoli and Frederick Zollo, but was canceled by the COVID-19 pandemic.
+The musical was to be produced by Barbara Broccoli and Frederick Zollo, but was postponed by the COVID-19 pandemic.
+In November 2025, the Public Theater, an off-Broadway theater company, announced the play will open in May 2026.
+It will be directed by Jo Bonney, written by Martyna Majok and choreographed by Sonya Tayeh.